-2. RECOMMENDS Governments concerned to apply the fire test procedure set out in the Annex in conjunction with the guidelines on the evaluation of fire hazard properties of materials set out in resolution A.166(ES.IV);
+2. RECOMMENDS Governments concerned to apply the Revised Recommendation on fire test procedures set out in the Annex, in lieu of the Recommendation as annexed to resolution A.516(13) in conjunction with the guidelines on the evaluation of fire hazard properties of materials set out in resolution A.166(ES.IV).